 - Weekend workshops (New York City and elsewhere)

-- Training programs: Developmental Somatic Psychotherapy™ (New York City and Mexico City)
+- Training programs: Developmental Somatic Psychotherapy™ (New York City, Stockholm, and Toronto)

 - Infant/Caregiver psycho-educational groups (New York City and elsewhere)